bogdanparvu18/msc-graduate-project/README.md

  - Should this case be flagged for clinician review?
  - Is the evidence sufficient, or should the model abstain?

+## Main contribution

+This project contributes a capsule-endoscopy MMVQA pipeline that transforms Kvasir-Capsule from a labelled visual dataset into a structured medical visual-question-answering benchmark.
+The main contribution is not only model fine-tuning, but the full evidence-aware workflow: medical visual artifact generation, LLM-assisted QA construction, structured model outputs, retrieval-grounded evidence packaging, clinical finding interpretation, guarded review recommendation, and safety-focused evaluation.

 ## Project workflow

 ### Phase 1 — Establish the generic VQA baseline on DVQA & ChartQA